-The EGen Organising Committee welcomes submissions from a wide variety of interdisciplinary and theoretical perspectives.
+The EGen Organising Committee welcomes papers from a wide variety of interdisciplinary and theoretical perspectives, and submissions are organised into the streams and substreams listed below:

 - Healthcare Design